-Hunting for animals began as a necessity to provide food and hides for clothing, shelter and protection.
-While still a necessity for some cultures, it is now a popular sport for many around the world.
+Hunting for animals began as a necessity to prevent bodily harm and to provide food and hides for clothing, shelter, and protection from the elements.
+While hunting is still a necessity for some cultures, it is now a popular sport for many around the world.

 An animal's keen vision and sense of smell give them an advantage in the wild.
-According to “How Game Animals See and Smell,” a booklet by Kurt von Besser, many camouflage clothes and laundry detergents contain UV brighteners to make the clothing more appealing to our eyes, which animals can detect.
+According to “How Game Animals See and Smell,” a booklet by Kurt von Besser, many camouflage clothes and laundry detergents contain UV brighteners, which animals can detect, to make the clothing more appealing to our eyes.

-Detergents and fabric finishes also contain fragrances that are even more detectable than the average human body scents that give animals notice that danger is near.
+Detergents and fabric softeners also contain fragrances that are even more detectable than the normal human body scents that give animals notice that danger is near.

 How to Select a Laundry Detergent for Hunting Clothes and Gear

-To gain an edge in the woods, all types of hunters should use detergents free of UV brighteners and perfumes.
-You may not look as sharp, but the deer won't mind!.
-Many laundry detergents that are labeled as "natural" or "eco-friendly" do not contain brighteners.
+To gain an edge in the fields and woods, all types of hunters should use detergents free of UV brighteners and perfumes.
+You may not look as sharp, but the prey won't mind.
+Many laundry detergents that are labeled as "natural" or "eco-friendly" do not contain brighteners, but some do.
 Take time to read labels.

-Or, you can purchase detergents specifically formulated for hunters like these from Amazon.com.
-The same information applies to the care of military uniforms and gear.
-Sophisticated night vision equipment can also detect optical brighteners left by detergents.
-A military approved detergent - one given to troops in their go bags - is Country Save.
+Or, you can purchase detergents specifically formulated for hunters or military uniforms.
+Sophisticated night vision equipment can also detect optical brighteners left by detergents leaving troops in danger.
+Country Save is a detergent approved by the military and given to troops in their go bags that will also work well for hunters.